turmlar/TermpaperQTA/README.md

 ## Dataset

+The dataset files is df_rede_final (in CSV or RDS format).
+It was constructed with the ScriptXML_to_Dataset.R.
+So this does not need to be run again.
-The dataset is **not included in this repository** due to file size limitations (49 MB).
-It was sent separately as a `.zip` file alongside the paper.
-Please download and extract the dataset manually.
+The plenary debate protocolls, on which this dataset is based on, are **not included in this repository** due to file size limitations (49 MB).
+It can be downloaded via Dropbox: https://www.dropbox.com/scl/fo/qlx2g4f126ogqzm1g5naz/AAaAVTWtQg4FaqkZhPjC3M0?rlkey=r01nk9lg77oy9xs1evrw3ru5k&st=zbb5le23&dl=0

 ## Getting Started